marktsuchida/libtcspc/CONTRIBUTING.md

 - Processors are class templates, whose last template parameter is the downstream processor type (`typename Downstream` by convention).
   - Sinks, of course, will not have a downstream.
-- Processors can by non-copyable and even non-movable, but only if necessary.
+- Processors can be non-copyable if necessary.
+Non-movable processors are strongly discouraged.
-  - Non-movable processors are strongly discouraged ourside of special use cases (e.g., `capture_output`).
-They typically require `ref_processor` to use, unless they are the most upstream processor (i.e., data source).
 - Ordinary processors contain the (chain of) downstream processor(s) in a data member (`Downstream downstream`).
   - This should usually be the last non-static data member, so that the data